June-Skeeter/Module5_GEOS270/docs/Content_Part2.md

 <img src="content/images/MAUP1.png" alt="missing" class="inline" width="500">

 The big issues is that data collected at a finer level of detail is being combined into larger areas of lower detail.
 Not only are we losing information, but what information remains can be easily manipulated.
-We can use this property to imply things about the data that aren’t necessarily true
+We can use this property to imply things about the data that are not necessarily true

 <img src="content/images/gerrymander.png" alt="missing" class="inline" width="500">